 - Sources of Statistics

-Sustainable Management of Food is a systematic approach that seeks to reduce wasted food and its associated environmental impacts over the entire life cycle, starting with extraction of natural resources and manufacturing, sales and consumption and ending with decisions on recycling or final disposal.
-Through a Sustainable Management of Food approach, EPA is helping change the way our society protects the environment and conserves resources for future generations.
-Building on the familiar concept of "Reduce, Reuse, Recycle", this approach changes how we think about environmental protection and recognizes the impacts of the food we waste.
+Sustainable Management of Food is a systematic approach that seeks to reduce wasted food and its associated impacts over the entire life cycle, starting with the use of natural resources, manufacturing, sales, and consumption and ending with decisions on recovery or final disposal.
+EPA works to promote innovation and highlight the value and efficient management of food as a resource.
+Through the sustainable management of food, we can help businesses and consumers save money, provide a bridge in our communities for those who do not have enough to eat, and conserve resources for future generations.
+Building on the familiar concept of "Reduce, Reuse, Recycle," this approach shifts the view on environmental protection and more fully recognizes the impacts of the food we waste.

-Wasted food is a growing problem in our modern society.
-The amount of food Americans throw away each year is staggering.
-In 2013 alone, more than 37 million tons of food waste was generated, with only five percent diverted from landfills and incinerators for composting.
-EPA estimates that more food reaches landfills and incinerators than any other single material in our everyday trash, constituting 21 percent of discarded municipal solid waste.
-Additionally, the U.S. Department of Agriculture (USDA) reports that Americans wasted over one third of the vegetables and fruit bought in 2010.1
+Wasted food is a growing problem in our modern society and an untapped opportunity.
+In 2017 alone, almost 41 million tons of food waste were generated, with only 6.3 percent diverted from landfills and incinerators for composting.
+EPA estimates that more food reaches landfills and incinerators than any other single material in our everyday trash, constituting 22 percent of discarded municipal solid waste.
+Additionally, the U.S. Department of Agriculture (USDA) estimates that in 2010, 31 percent or 133 billion pounds of the 430 billion pounds of food produced was not available for human consumption at the retail and consumer levels (i.e., one-third of the food available was not eaten).1

-Worldwide the story isn't much different.
-The Food and Agriculture Organization of the United Nations (FAO) estimated in 2011 that approximately one-third of all food produced for human consumption is lost or wasted.2 While this may seem like a problem that is too large to handle, taking simple steps in your everyday life can make a difference in reducing this issue.
-Reducing wasted food is a triple win; it's good for the environment, for communities, and for the economy.
+The Food and Agriculture Organization of the United Nations (FAO) estimated in 2011 that approximately one-third of all food produced for human consumption worldwide is lost or wasted.2 Taking simple steps in your everyday life can make a difference in addressing this issue.
+Reducing wasted food is a triple win; it's good for the economy, for communities, and for the environment.